Overcoming knee pain on your hiking adventures

 If you experience significant knee pain, consider modifying your route to avoid steep descents or uneven terrain.
 Opt for flatter trails or shorter distances until your knees feel more comfortable.

 If knee pain persists or worsens despite self-care measures, consult a healthcare professional for a thorough evaluation and personalized treatment plan.
-They can help identify any underlying issues and recommend appropriate interventions, while a Kinesiologist can be helpful to develop a modified strength routine, if you’re in pain, we may recommend seeing a physiotherapist first for a detailed diagnosis.
+They can help identify any underlying issues and recommend appropriate interventions.
+While a Kinesiologist can be helpful to develop a modified strength routine, if you’re in pain, we recommend seeing your doctor and physiotherapist first for a detailed diagnosis.
 You may need to consider tools such as orthotics, or medication in your recovery program.

 Previous